NOVEL-IN-PROGRESS

 "Oui, Madame."

-Well, Jane was long gone, and Albin had disappeared back down the alley, but Severine was still there.
-For now, her basket would remain stashed under the cot waiting.
+Well, Jane was now far gone, and Albin had disappeared back down the alley, but Severine was still there.
+For now, her basket would remain stashed under the cot, waiting for what was next.

 8.

-Severine did as Miss Marie bid and went upstairs.
+Severine made her way upstairs as Miss Marie bid.
 Next to the room Severine had found Miss Marie the night of her fall was one with a foot bath.
 On the white marble-topped commode was a pitcher of water and a Chinese porcelain bowl with soap.
 She stepped into the basin and slowly poured water over her shoulders.
 But did Miss Marie mean for her to use her soap?
 Severine held it to her nose.
 It had lavender oil.
 The smell of Albin had been killed.
 Later, she figured, she would go pour out the after-death in the alley.
 Then she could stand there wondering what might come next.
-But for now, Severine headed back down to the kitchen.
-There she found Miss Marie looking lost as she gazed over the baskets and parcels that had been delivered earlier.
+But for now, Severine headed back down the service stairs to the kitchen, where she found Miss Marie looking over the baskets and parcels that had been delivered earlier.

 "First, you eat, child.
-Then you go to putting these things away."
+Then you put these things away."

-"Where?
+"Where, you ask?
 But why does it matter?"
-Miss Marie asked.
+Miss Marie asked and pulled out a bottle of wine to inspect.
 "I done sent a message to a man.
 He's coming 'round to talk to me about some work I got for him.
-You be down here waiting for him.
-When he comes 'round, you send him up.
+You send him up.
 Theory is his name.
 He will know."

 "Oui, Madame."

 "There are six bedchambers upstairs.
-Later, you pick one that suits you."
+You pick one that suits you."

 "Why should you leave?
 And then, where would you go?
-The alley is too long for any woman to find the end."
+Don't you yet know the alley is too long for any woman to ever find the end?"

-At that, Miss Marie smiled and went back upstairs to wait for Theory.
+At that, Miss Marie went back upstairs to wait for Theory.
 Severine pulled an apple out of the burlap bag, slipped it into her pocket, and started going through the delivery.

 It was late that morning when the man responded to Miss Marie's summons.
 He came through the rear service door.
 Theory was maybe French, or at least spoke with an accent.
-Maybe Creole French, as he was dark-skinned and had the darkest blue eyes that almost appeared black.
-His long lashes hid their secrets.
-Severine would one day come to find only one of them.
+Maybe it was a French Creole dialect, as he was dark-skinned with the darkest blue eyes that almost appeared black.
+Perhaps his long lashes hid the true color and as well as all the secrets they'd put away up over days past.

 "Oui, Monsieur?"